Skip to main content

 • If a person with localized shingles can keep the rash completely covered with a bandage, they do not have to be excluded from school or child care settings.

-• If the rash cannot be fully covered, exclude children or staff with shingles from schools or child care until all blisters have crusted and no new lesions have appeared for at least 24 hours.
+• If the rash cannot be fully covered (or be kept covered), exclude children or staff with shingles from schools or child care until all blisters have crusted and no new lesions have appeared for at least 24 hours.
 This is usually seven to 10 days after the rash began.

 • Disseminated zoster, a more widespread form of the disease, is more infectious than localized zoster.
 If a person has been diagnosed with disseminated zoster, they must be excluded from school or child care settings regardless of whether their lesions can be completely covered.